-- Ferndale's population will continue to increase, and will require housing accessible at all income levels. - Ferndale's population is aging and will demand a new supply of appropriate and affordable housing, ranging from multifamily units to group quarters that facilitate aging in place. - Following major shifts in the housing market since the 2016 Comprehensive Plan update, affordable home ownership opportunities are limited, especially for households earning less than 160% of median income. - Low rental vacancy rates County- wide have contributed to rising rental costs in the
+at all income levels.

-City.
-About 57% of Ferndale renter households are housing cost burdened, meaning rent and utilities require more than 30% of household income.
+- Ferndale's population is aging and will demand a new supply of appropriate and affordable housing, ranging from multifamily units to group quarters that facilitate aging in place.

-- Sidewalks and other urban amenities that have come to be expected in many areas are not available in all neighborhoods. - The City is focused on closing gaps between housing along Portal Way and LaBounty Drive and other community assets, such as trails, parks, or schools. - While the majority of Ferndale's population is in close proximity to schools and parks, some of Ferndale's fastest-growing neighborhoods (Douglas Road, LaBounty, and Portal Way) are not within walking distance.
+- Following major shifts in the housing market since the 2016 Comprehensive Plan update, affordable home ownership opportunities are limited, especially for households earning less than 160% of median income. - Low rental vacancy rates County-wide have contributed to rising rental costs in the City.
+About 57% of Ferndale renter households are housing cost burdened, meaning rent and utilities require more than 30% of household income. - Sidewalks and other urban amenities that have come to be expected in many areas are not available in all neighborhoods. - The City is focused on closing gaps between housing along Portal Way and LaBounty Drive and other community assets, such as trails, parks, or schools. - ~~Housing within the Downtown core is often separated from adequate parking facilities.~~ - While the majority of Ferndale's population is in close proximity to schools and parks, ~~some~~^{several} of Ferndale's fastest-growing neighborhoods (Douglas Road, LaBounty, and Portal Way, ~~Smith Road~~) are not within walking distance.